-Click "refine" from the text options on the top right of the table.
-By default you will be in the "job role" tab showing you the job level and job function options you have already selected.
+Click Edit refinements using the green button on the top of the table.
+By default you will be in the Job role tab showing you the job level and job function options you have already selected.
 You can change these if you wish.

 What does the report show?

 When you create a report in job pricing, you will see a salary table and chart showing salary data for the job role drawn from our database.
-By default, we show you not just the median and average but the upper and lower quartiles and, for some bigger surveys, the upper and lower deciles.
+By default, we show you not just the median and average but the upper and lower quartiles and the upper and lower deciles.

 All tables also show sample sizes.
 These give you the number of organisations and individual employees whose criteria match those you have selected.

-There may be occasions when you do not wish to see the full range of quartile or decile salary data - particularly when using the results with line managers and employees.
+There may be occasions when you do not wish to see the full range of quartile or decile salary data - particularly when sharing the results with managers and employees.